pjha91275/Quickzy/README.md

 **Quickzy** is a high-performance, **Quick Commerce** (Q-Commerce) platform built to deliver essentials in under 15 minutes.
 It bridges the gap between traditional e-commerce and instant grocery delivery through a premium, responsive user interface and a robust administrative backend.

 > [!NOTE]
-> This project is a **Sophisticated Full-Stack E-commerce Model** designed to explore integrated architectural patterns, administrative orchestration, and real-time business logic.
-It provides a more comprehensive study of full-stack development than standard portfolio projects, while focusing on core application patterns rather than high-scale commercial throughput.
+> This is a **Sophisticated Full-Stack Q-commerce Model**—a non-commercial, Architectural Simulation project designed to explore integrated architectural patterns, administrative orchestration, and real-time business logic.
+It provides a comprehensive study of full-stack development, focusing on core application patterns rather than high-scale production throughput.

 ---